EnderQuestMC/ColdCaller/README.md

 * `message.md`: The message to send to a user after obtaining the ability to message them.
 Note that this is not full markdown because of missing features on discord.
 Required.
+  * You may use the placeholder `spamee` for the person being spammed.
+    * This is a `discord.User`, so you can use properties like `spamee.mention`
+  * You may use the placeholder `spamer` for the bot sending the message.
+    * This is a `discord.ClientUser`, so you can use properties like `spamer.mention`
 * `tokens.json`: A JSON array of emails and passwords.
 Optional.
 Fresh accounts will be added to this.
 * `embed.json`: A embed to send, in JSON form.
 * `files`: Any files in the files folder will be attached to the message the bot sends.